Jarmila Wolfe: 2016

 Under her married name, Wolfe partnered Lleyton Hewitt in the Australia Gold Team for the Hopman Cup in Perth in January.
 In the tie against the United States, Wolfe defeated world No. 1, Serena Williams, albeit the American retired due to a knee injury.
 She was beaten by Karolína Plíšková and Elina Svitolina in the respective ties against the Czech Republic and Ukraine.

 At the Australian Open, Wolfe was forced to retire, a set and 2–4 down in the second, in her first-round match against Anastasija Sevastova, after sustaining a back injury during the warm-up.

 2017

 In January 2017, Wolfe announced her retirement from the tour.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup and Olympic Games are included in win–loss records.

-Note: Wolfe played under Slovakian flag until 2009.
+Note: Wolfe played under Slovak flag until 2009.